JJay405/cse15l-lab-reports/Lab3/Lab3Report.md

  	      or
 	$ find -mtime +30
 ```
- The "-mtime" will list the files based on the modification time.
+ The `-mtime` will list the files based on the modification time.
 The number behind the command indicates the number of days.

 The website I used to find all the information: [https://tecadmin.net/linux-find-command-with-examples/].